 * * *

 “I just imagine you’re there with me,” he whispers.
 His brown eyes look huge and luminous in the moonlight streaming in from the window.
-“And you’re saying, ‘Stop being an idiot, Felix, you’re fine, you’re completely fine,’ and then I just am.
+“And you’re saying, ‘You’re fine, Felix, you’re completely fine,’ and then I just am.
 I’m fine.
 When you tell me I’m okay, I always believe it.
 Even when it’s just the you in my imagination.”

 My gut twists with guilt all over again, and I take a deep breath and let it seep out slowly through my lips.
 Then I gather up my stuff and head up the front steps to Nelson Springs High.